SwidgeTeam/swidge/docs/run_forked_chains.md

 - Compile the contracts once you are happy with them
 - Deploy/update the contract that you are working on the forked local chain

-Now I'll go in details on each of these steps.
+Now I'll go in details on each of all these steps.

 ### Install Metamask on a new browser
 The reason why you cannot use your existing Metamask on your existing browser, it's because most probably